News, events, media, seminars and more

 Email transfer is another convenient and highly-accessible method for departing employees to syphon data.
 An individual can send large amounts of sensitive data to a personal email account, circumventing their business networks.
 In 2017, the ICO (Information Commissioners Office) prosecuted an employee for stealing data by sending emails containing commercially sensitive information from a work account to a personal account.
 The employee sent details of 957 clients to his personal email address as he was leaving to start a new role at a rival company.

-If you suspect an employee is stealing data from within your company, CYFOR can assist.
-Speak with one of our specialist Case Managers who will be able to advise on the best course of action to providing digital evidence in relation to your matter.
+Should you suspect departing employees of stealing data from your organisation then CYFOR can assist.
+Contact our Corporate Forensics Investigation team who will be able to advise on the best course of action to providing digital evidence in relation to your matter.

 London: 0207 438 2045